Apollo013/WCF_WindowsManagedService/README.md

 Developed with VS 2015 Community.

+This app include the installer for this service.
 The resources below will show you how to install & run the service.

 This is just a simple calculator service hosted as a windows service and accessed via console client.